Wardlaw-Hartridge School: Arts

-Visual arts class and choir are mandatory for all Lower School students, and band class is mandatory for 3rd-5th graders.
-In Middle School, students must take visual art and choir, but students may choose between participation in band or keyboard class.
+Visual arts class and choir are mandatory for all Lower School students, and band class is mandatory for 4th-5th graders.
+In addition, Lower School students learn the sopranos recorder in 3rd grade and the ukulele in 4th-5th.
+In Middle School, students must take visual arts, choir, and band for all three years.
+The middle school also has an auditioned jazz band and select vocal ensemble.
 In the upper school, all art classes are electives.
 These include Art I, Art II, Art III, Sculpture, Band, Concert Choir, and Chorale.
 AP Music Theory and AP Studio Art are offered to qualified students.
 Beyond this, in both Middle School and Upper School, students may choose to participate in small instrumental ensembles, such as a brass ensemble.
 Furthermore, the Upper School offers two annual theatrical productions: a fall play and a spring musical.
-In 2006-2007, the play was Harvey and the musical will be The Music Man.
-Often the Middle School students are needed to participate in the musical due to the small size of the school, as is the case with The Music Man.
+In 2024-2025, the Upper School play was, "Bank of Violets," while the spring musical will be, "Newsies".
+The Middle School also has one musical in the fall, traditionally a short time after the Upper School's fall play.
+In 2024, the Middle School Musical was, "SpongeBob SquarePants."

 Sports

-The Wardlaw-Hartridge Rams in the Greater Middlesex Conference, which is comprised of public and private high schools in Middlesex County and was established following a reorganization of sports leagues in Northern New Jersey by the New Jersey State Interscholastic Athletic Association (NJSIAA).
+The Wardlaw-Hartridge Rams in the Greater Middlesex Conference, which comprises public and private high schools in Middlesex County and was established following a reorganization of sports leagues in Northern New Jersey by the New Jersey State Interscholastic Athletic Association (NJSIAA).
 With 176 students in grades 10-12, the school was classified by the NJSIAA for the 2019–20 school year as Non-Public B for most athletic competition purposes, which included schools with an enrollment of 37 to 366 students in that grade range (equivalent to Group I for public schools).
 Wardlaw-Hartridge offers eight varsity sports and several Junior Varsity sports.

-Participation in middle school physical education is mandatory for students in grades 5,6, 7 and 8, but students can choose to enroll in either a sport or physical education class.
+Participation in middle school physical education is mandatory for students in grades 5,6, 7 and 8, regardless of being part of a school sports team.
+Grades 7 and 8 also have a weekly health class.

 Summer programs

 Wardlaw+Hartridge runs a summer camp, a preschoolers' summer camp called Camp Funshine, and summer school in many high-school level courses.
 The Summer Programs Office runs these programs, and many Wardlaw-Hartridge Students attend camp or classes over the summer.
 A sizable proportion of summer school students are high school students at J. P. Stevens High School in Edison, New Jersey.
+Another notable program is the A/V and Performing Arts camp, which focuses on both musical theatre and technology used in the performing arts.